+A: All Interior Design students are required to complete a Minor.
+Suggested Minor subjects include: Art; Business; Hospitality & Tourism Management; Apparel, Retail Merchandising & Design; a Foreign Language; Communications; History; Gerontology; Emergency Management; and Natural Resource Management.
+Other minors can be considered, talk with your academic advisor.

 The number of credits required to complete a Minor in each one of these subject areas will vary.

 Q: Is NDSU’s Interior Design program accredited?

 A: The Council for Interior Design Accreditation (CIDA) regularly reviews college Interior Design programs to ensure that the education they provide prepares students to be responsible, well-informed, skilled professionals who make beautiful, safe, and comfortable spaces that also respect the earth and its resources.
 Achieving accreditation is a strong signal of a program’s commitment to delivering a quality professional-level education that prepares students for entry-level interior design practice.
 The Interior Design program at NDSU has held this accreditation continually since 1990.

 Q: What will I learn in my first year?